transcom/mymove/docs/adr/0012-tsp-data-models.md

 * `+` Same pros as chosen alternative
 * `+` Does not denormalize data by having award_count derived from shipment awards
-* `-` Requires joining shipment_awards to transportation_service_provider_performance and iterating through all the TSPs in the relevant TDL in order to determine which would be the next TSP to award a shipment to.
-This join was thought to be prohibitive in terms of speed for a query that would be made fairly frequently.
+* `-` Requires joining shipment_awards to transportation_service_provider_performance and iterating through all the TSPs in the relevant TDL to determine the next TSP to award a shipment to.
+This join was thought to be prohibitively slow for a query that would be made fairly frequently.